MarshallAsch/saf/README.md

 # SAF Simulation

+This modified version of the SAF simulator is designed to allow the SAF storage scheme to run as a module independently of the simulation runner logic.

+The previous version of this implementation involved putting this repository into the `scratch` folder in NS-3, this is no longer the case.
+This module is designed to be placed in the `contrib` folder so it can be used as its own module and can be run independently of my simulation runner code.

 This NS-3 scratch simulator code that attempts to implement the SAF data storage scheme and reproduce the performance evaluation as described in: